dbduino-prjs/arduino-cloud-evohome-nodered/README.md

 arduino-cloud-evohome-nodered
 =============================

+This project shows how to control and monitor Honeywell EvoHome heating systems using Arduino Cloud and Node-RED.

 # Introduction
 We're surrounded by systems in our homes that help us control and manage our environment.
 From controlling the heating system and monitoring the temperature to managing the lights and more, these systems make our lives easier.